zombieCraig/DartRPG/memory-bank/progress.md

   - ✅ Created LocationNodeWidget for individual node display
   - ✅ Created LocationService for location operations
   - ✅ Created LocationListView for displaying locations in list format
+  - ✅ Created LocationGraphController for state and logic management
+  - ✅ Created LocationNodeRenderer for node rendering
+  - ✅ Created LocationEdgeRenderer for edge rendering
+  - ✅ Created LocationInteractionHandler for user interactions
 - ⬜ Character Management System
   - ⬜ Create a dedicated CharacterDialog class for creation/editing
   - ⬜ Extract CharacterForm component for character data entry